awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-warm-pools.md

 ## Limitations<a name="warm-pools-limitations"></a>
 + You cannot add a warm pool to Auto Scaling groups that have a mixed instances policy or that launch Spot Instances\.
-+ You can put an instance in a `Stopped` state only if it has an Amazon EBS volume as its root device\.
-Instances that use instance stores for the root device cannot be stopped\.
++ Amazon EC2 Auto Scaling can put an instance in a `Stopped` or `Hibernated` state only if it has an Amazon EBS volume as its root device\.
+Instances that use instance stores for the root device cannot be stopped or hibernated\.
++ Amazon EC2 Auto Scaling can put an instance in a `Hibernated` state only if meets all of the requirements listed in the [Hibernation prerequisites](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/hibernating-prerequisites.html) topic in the *Amazon EC2 User Guide for Linux Instances*\.
 + If your warm pool is depleted when there is a scale\-out event, instances will launch directly into the Auto Scaling group \(a *cold start*\)\.
 You could also experience cold starts if an Availability Zone is out of capacity\.
-+ If you try using warm pools with Amazon Elastic Container Service \(Amazon ECS\) or Elastic Kubernetes Service \(Amazon EKS\) managed node groups, there is a chance that these services will schedule jobs on an instance before it reaches the warm pool\.
++ If you try using warm pools with an Amazon Elastic Kubernetes Service \(Amazon EKS\) managed node group, instances that are still initializing might register with your Amazon EKS cluster\.
+As a result, the cluster might schedule jobs on an instance as it is preparing to be stopped or hibernated\.
+To use a warm pool with an Amazon ECS cluster, your launch template or launch configuration must be set up correctly\.
+For more information see [Using a warm pool for your Auto Scaling group](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/creating-warm-pool.html) in the *Amazon Elastic Container Service Developer Guide*\.

+## Hibernation not supported in all AWS Regions<a name="warm-pools-regions"></a>

+Hibernation support for warm pools is available in all commercial AWS Regions where Amazon EC2 Auto Scaling is available, excluding the Africa \(Cape Town\), Asia Pacific \(Jakarta\), Asia Pacific \(Osaka\), China \(Beijing\), China \(Ningxia\), Europe \(Milan\), and AWS GovCloud \(US\-East and US\-West\) Regions\.